igorskyflyer/npm-magic-queryselector/README.md

 > [!WARNING]
 > Inferring is a very complex and sensitive process, the selectors must follow a stric syntax to get their return types inferred, e.g. the child selector **MUST** be written as: `parent > child`, with **EXACTLY** one space *before* and *after* the `>`.
 >
-> In the contrary, the inferred type will be `HTMLElement`.
+> On the contrary, the inferred type will be `HTMLElement`.
 >

 ---